 Option 2: Students may take 10 credits (English 110 plus one other core course) during fall quarter.
 In addition to the five credits they earned in the summer session, these students will have accumulated 15 credits (a standard freshman course load) by the end of fall term.
-All ESP students will participate in an academic support system which features tutoring, peer support groups, weekly study sessions with an adviser, social functions, mentoring, and career counseling.
+All ESP students will participate in an academic support system which features tutoring, peer support groups, study sessions, social functions, mentoring, and career counseling.